When is Municipal Court held?

 If your citation is marked “Yes” for mandatory appearance YOU MUST APPEAR at the specified time on your citation.
 This information is located next to the court date and time.

 If your citation is marked “No” for appearances, you DO NOT have to appear, but you then MUST PAY the forfeiture prior to your initial appearance court date.
-Payment can be made by phone, mail, or stopping into the Kaukauna Police Department.
+Payment can be made by phone, mail, or stopping into the Municipal Services Building.
 If you fail to notify the Court of your plea by the specified court date, a no-contest/guilty by default judgment will be entered in against you and you will be required to pay the imposed forfeiture.

 Can I enter a plea of “NOT GUILTY” prior to my court date?

 Yes, you can.
-The court must receive a written plea two days prior to your initial appearance court date.
+The court must receive a written plea at least two days prior to your initial appearance date.
 The letter must include: date of letter, citation number(s), plea, name, address, phone number, and signature.
-Once the court has received your plea of ‘NOT GUILTY’, your case will be referred to the City Attorney for attempt to resolve.
+Once the court has received your plea of ‘NOT GUILTY’, your case will be referred to the City Attorney for a pretrial conference.
 You will receive correspondence from the City Attorney’s office regarding the steps to take once you’ve entered your plea.

 How can I pay my forfeiture?